liqd/adhocracy3/src/adhocracy.core/docs/supergraph.rst

    version.

  * ignore the change, keep the reference pointed to the old version of the target, and do nothing.
-Example: (XXX: i am sure there is one, but i can't think of one now.)
+Example: Change suggestions: a user wants to express that she would support a proposal if some changes are made.
+   This change suggestion refers to one version of the proposal and shouldn't be updated to newer versions.

 If a reference is not essential, things get more complicated.
 The source node will still be notified of any change in any target (it